-SFRS attended 5 RTC Incidents during Q1.
-This is a reduction of 71% from the previous quarter.
-There has also been a 46% reduction against the 3-year average for the same quarter.
-At 3 of these incidents, firefighters attended to ensure the scene/vehicles were made safe and assist other emergency services on scene.
-No persons were trapped within their vehicle.
-This indicator is therefore currently showing green against the headline target.
+SFRS attended 15 RTC Incidents during Q2.
+This is an increase of 5 from the same quarter last year.
+This figure is a similar trend identified against the 3-year average for the same quarter.
+At 4 of these incidents, firefighters attended to extricate occupants trapped within the vehicles involved, and assist other emergency services on scene.
+This indicator is therefore currently showing amber against the YTD figure and the headline target set.

-Of the RTC Incidents we attended during Q1, zero fatal casualties were encountered.
+Of the RTC Incidents we attended during Q2, zero fatal casualties were encountered.
 The total number of Fatal RTC Casualties for the year to date stands at 0 so we are showing green for the HI 8 annual target.
-There was one Non-Fatal RTC Casualties during this quarter, which equates to 86% reduction from the previous quarter, and is therefore showing green against the headline target.
+There were 13 Non-Fatal RTC Casualties during this quarter, which is higher than the previous quarter.
+YTD figure is currently on track however and is therefore showing green against the headline target.